Kingerthanu/Python_FTM_PDF_Parser/README.md

   <h4>Important:</h4>

-  For OCR to work, you must also install the Tesseract OCR engine on your system.
-Follow the instructions based on your operating system:
+  For OCR To Work, You Must Also install the Tesseract OCR Engine On Your System.
+Follow The Instructions Based On Your Operating System:

-  Windows: Download and install **Tesseract** from <a href="https://tesseract-ocr.github.io/tessdoc/Installation.html" target="_blank">here</a>.
+  Windows: Download And Install **Tesseract** From <a href="https://tesseract-ocr.github.io/tessdoc/Installation.html" target="_blank">here</a>.
 You May Need To Include It In Your SYSPATH If It Doesn't Recognize It During Runtime.

-  macOS: Install using Homebrew:
+  macOS: Install Using Homebrew:
   ```
   brew install tesseract
   ```

-  Linux: Install **Tesseract** using the package manager for your distribution:
+  Linux: Install **Tesseract** Using The Package Manager For Your Distribution:
   ```
   sudo apt install tesseract-ocr
   ```